API Docs are available.

 Stream which emits the same events as the stream returned from the future.

-StreamRouter splits a Stream into mulltiple streams based on a set of predicates.
+StreamRouter splits a Stream into multiple streams based on a set of predicates.

 CountdownTimer is a simple countdown timer that fires events in regular increments.